tesshy/weberknecht/README.md

 Weberknecht is a Java implementation of the client side of the IETF WebSocket Protocol Draft draft-ietf-hybi-thewebsocketprotocol-00 (May 23, 2010) for use in Java SE or Android applications.

+##Note
+This fork is changed by tesshy.

+Goal is satisfy with RFC 6455, like WebSocket Version 13.

+Now, I tested Handshake, Sending Text and Binary.
+Handshake is not full implementation, because not checking accept header.

 Usage
 -----